-Throughout history, the Church has always perceived this link between beauty and evangelization and the Church to be the largest customer of beauty.
-Everything reflects the beauty of Christ and the beauty of the community and fraternal communion.
-The evangelization of the Slavs came in large part through the beauty of the liturgy, of the icons and the songs.
-Only in recent years also within the Church, a functional vision seems to prevail that reduces the places where the community lives and they meet in simple meeting rooms.
+Throughout history, the Church has always perceived this connection between beauty and evangelization and the Church has been the largest patron of beauty.
+Everything reflects the beauty of Christ and the beauty of the community and of the fraternal communion.
+The evangelization of the Slavs took place in large part through the beauty of the liturgy, of the icons and the songs.
+Only in recent years, including within the Church, does a functional vision appear that reduces the places where the community lives and where they meet in simple meeting rooms.

-In the five continents you can find works designed by Kiko within the new aesthetic: The Seminaries Redemptoris Mater, new parishes, catecumeniums, rooms for community celebrations, etc.
+In the five continents you can find works designed by Kiko within the new aesthetic: the Redemptoris Mater Seminaries, new parishes, catechumeniums, rooms for community celebrations, etc.

 The sculpture of the Neocatecumenal Way

-Dostoyevski, “Beauty will save the world”.
-Beauty, as you know, is transcendental of being, along with good and truth.
-Because, as St. Thomas says, all reality is one, it is true, it is authentic.
-But to me, I like to relate beauty to pleasure.
-The aesthetic emotion, beauty, it gives us pleasure, it makes us an emotion.
-So God, in some way, has created nature.
-He who created nature, has made her beautiful to give us pleasure.
+Dostoyevsky wrote “Beauty will save the world”.
+Beauty, as you know, is a transcendental of the being, along with goodness and truth.
+Because, as St. Thomas says, all reality is one, is true, is authentic.
+But for me, I like to relate beauty to pleasure.
+The aesthetic emotion, beauty, gives us pleasure, it gives us an emotion.
+Therefore God, in some way, has created nature.
+He who created nature, He has made it beautiful to give us pleasure.

 Pleasure is in relation to love.
-And it is interesting, for me as a painter, that I have studied the laws of harmony, that everything in nature is related and is in function of beauty.
+And it is interesting, for me as a painter, as I have studied the laws of harmony, that everything in nature is related and is in function of beauty.
 Not everything is beauty, in a certain sense, but the laws of harmony are in a relationship of matter, form … It’s curious, the science that studies relationships is mathematics, so in harmony there are a whole series of equations that are mathematical.
-Already in art, Plato talked about the geometry of the created and in mathematics.
+Already in art, Plato talked about the geometry and the mathematics of creation.
 In art, be it in painting, be it in sculpture, be it in music, whether in poetry, everything is in a relationship, relationships that are harmonious.

-This mathematical relationship that exists within harmony, also exists in time, exists in music.
+This mathematical relationship that exists within harmony also exists in time, exists in music.
 Music is very important because it teaches us beauty in time.
-Each note values the following in time, in painting every subject values, every smoothness, every material, each design, values the other.
-For example, in Beethooven’s fourth, it begins with a dissonance.
-This is stupendous.
-In time, value the time, let’s say so there is … Let’s not say poetry, the word, the sculpture.
-For example, Henry Moore, an English sculptor, has studied human bones, has seen that the bones of man … The cavity of the femur is perfect.
-That cavity is perfect for a joint function and At the same time it is aesthetic, to the fullest.
-It has an aesthetic curve, beautiful, it’s very difficult.
+Each note values the following in time, in painting every element matters, every smoothness, every material, each design, values the other.
+For example, Beethooven’s fourth symphony, begins with a dissonance.
+This is wonderful.
+Regarding time, valuing time, let us say that there is … Let’s not talk about poetry, the word, the sculpture.
+For example, Henry Moore, an English sculptor, has studied human bones, has seen that the bones of man … the cavity of the femur is perfect.
+That cavity is perfect for a joint function and at the same time it is aesthetic, totally It has an aesthetic curve, beautiful, it’s very difficult.
 The curve of a seal’s neck is wonderful.
-As animals are related, not just any curve is aesthetic.
-Moore takes those cavities, studies them and makes a sculpture of curves, because a curve of a certain type corresponds to another protuberance of another type to be aesthetic, because everything is in relation.
+Regarding animals, not just any curve is aesthetic.
+Moore takes those cavities, studies them and makes a sculpture of curves, because a curve of a certain type corresponds to another protuberance of another type to be aesthetically pleasing, because everything is in relation.

 Let’s say that in aesthetics there is a deep secret, which is love.

-The Kerigma.
+The Kerygma.
 In the shacks with the poorBuy

-“I have wanted to write this little book suggested by Cardinal Cañizares, who thought it important to say something about what the Lord He has done with us in the shacks, with the poor, and also that I publish a kerigma that can help, especially for the contents and anthropology, to the Synod on the New Evangelization.”
+“I have wanted to write this little book per a request of Cardinal Cañizares, who thought it was important to say something about what the Lord has done with us in the shantytowns, with the poor, and also to publish a kerygma that could be a help, especially with the contents and the anthropology, to the Synod on the New Evangelization.”
 Kiko Argüello.

-Cardinal Cañizares: “This book is a true gift from God, which encourages and animates us in faith, dispels fears and and fills us with courage.”
+Cardinal Cañizares: “This book is a true gift from God, which encourages and supports us in faith, dispels fears and fills us with courage.”

 Cardinal Schönborn: “In this catechesis, the entire proclamation of the Gospel is condensed in an impressive way.”

-“Since almost thirty years ago, I have been writing in notebooks, by a manner both sporadic and irregular, and without a certain intention, some thoughts, reflections, maxims, memories, considerations, notes, prayer soliloquies, etc., raised in me during the mission of evangelization and catechesis called by the Lord in the Church, along with Carmen Hernández and Father Mario Pezzi.
-If these annotations help someone, blessed be God.”
+“Since almost thirty years ago, I have been writing in notebooks, in a sporadic and irregular way, and without any specific intention, some thoughts, reflections, maxims, memories, considerations, notes, prayers, soliloquies, etc., raised in me during the mission of evangelization and catechesis to which the Lord has called me in the Church, along with Carmen Hernández and Father Mario Pezzi.
+If these annotations can help someone, blessed be God.”

 “The book is formed by small literary pieces which can be read without connection to the previous or the next.
-They are reflections from an event, a convivence or a gathering; spiritual bangs of announcement or denunciation; interpellations or calls to hope in which the reader feels concerned: sometimes they are bold confidences that sprout from the soul of the author; sometimes they are a kind of hymn or psalm, of ardent supplications and of vibrant thanksgiving to God.
-For the data that it contains, the small writings you can somehow follow the historic thread from 1988 all the way to 2014.
-It unites the believing story of the author and the Neocatechumenal Way more than the thematic development, although many contents of the specific charism appear dispersed.
-It is a story full of joys and sufferings; the fight of the author is transparent for faithfully carrying out the assignment received from God” († Mons.
+They are reflections from an event, a convivence or a gathering; spiritual jolts of announcement or denunciation; interpellations or calls to hope to which the reader feels connected; sometimes they are bold secrets that sprout from the soul of the author; sometimes they are a kind of hymn or psalm, of ardent supplications and of vibrant thanksgiving to God.
+From the data the small writings contain, you can somehow follow the historic thread from 1988 all the way to 2014.
+It is united more by the history of faith of its author and of the Neocatechumenal Way than by a thematic development, although many contents of the specific charism appear dispersed.
+It is a story full of joys and sufferings; it is evident the fight of the author to faithfully carry out the assignment received from God” († Mons.
 Ricardo Blázquez Pérez, Cardinal Archbishop of Valladolid).